-(v) 1.5% in Acambuco conventional exploitation concession (not operated), composed of two exploitation plots "San Pedrito" and "Macueca", located in the Province of Salta, with maturing in 2036 and 2040, respectively and operated by Pan American Energy.
+(v) 1.5% in Acambuco conventional exploitation concession (not operated), composed of two exploitation plots "San Pedrito" and "Macueca", located in the Province of Salta, with maturing in 2036 and 2040, respectively.
+These areas are operated by Pan American Energy.

-Notes to the nonconsolidated financial statements as of December 31, 2023 and 2022 and for the years ended December 31, 2023 and 2022
+Notes to the nonconsolidated financial statements as of December 31, 2024 and 2023 and for the years ended December 31, 2024 and 2023